Scottish-born scrum-half Finlay Christie named in New Zealand All Blacks squad

 The Christie family moved from Scotland to Pukekohe in south Auckland and Finlay and his older brother Gregor both blossomed athletically, Finlay representing New Zealand at gymnastics before focusing on rugby.
 Gregor, also a scrum-half, later returned to Scotland to play for Currie Chieftains.

-He is one of four uncapped players in the 36-man New Zealand squad named by head coach Head Coach Ian Foster.
+Finlay Christie is one of four uncapped players in the 36-man New Zealand squad named by head coach Ian Foster.
 The others are Ethan de Groot, Quinn Tupaea and Ethan Blackadder.